korbel/SWL-NyrCaller/README.md

 ### The Python app

 Run `src\python\install.bat` to download and set up a local installation of Python.
-It should download python, extract it to the `env` directory, add `pip` to the installation and install the dependencies.
+The script should download python, extract it to the `env` directory, add `pip` to the installation, install the dependencies and compile the `nyr_caller.py`.

-When packaging the application the `env` directory will be shipped alongside the script.
+When packaging the application the `env` directory will be shipped alongside the compiled `nyr_caller.pyc` file.

 To add new dependencies, you must edit `install.bat`.
 You can manually install a dependency by running `env\Scripts\pip.exe install <module_name>`.